What's changed?

 Visit the Approval of electrical articles page for detailed information on standards and compliance requirements for electrical items.

-For more information about these information standards or if you'd like to receive updates or get involved in these activities, please contact the Lithium-ion Battery Policy team at: lithiumionbatteries@customerservice.nsw.gov.au
+For more information about the standards, please email the Lithium-ion Battery Policy Team at: lithiumionbatteries@customerservice.nsw.gov.au

 Contact NSW Fair Trading